benevolent-games/slate/readme.md

     })
   )
   ```
-- if you're authoring a library with components you want people to use — re-export `register_to_dom` and `apply`, and let your downstream users perform the dom registration themselves, so they have the opportunity to apply a custom css theme onto your shadow components
+- if you're authoring a library with components that you want people to use
+  - your should re-export `register_to_dom` and `apply` for them
+  - let your downstream users perform the dom registration themselves
+  - they get the opportunity to apply a custom css theme onto your shadow components
+  - they can then also easily rename components

 <br/>